doddo/tuvix/README.md

 # make install
 ```

 ## How it works

+It works much the same as [Plerd](https://github.com/jmacdotorg/plerd) does: a designated "source" directory is listened to for changes, so that if a new file is dropped in there, if it's of appropriate type (a markdown file (but can be extended to support any source format)), then it will be published into a blog post immediatly (or periodically if run from a cron job)

-It works much the same as Plerd does, but instead of rendering the Plerd::Posts into a html webpage, it stores it in a Database.
-Likely it will work with any database which can be managed by [DBIx::Class](https://metacpan.org/pod/DBIx::Class) (but that might require extra modules), but Sqlite is the "supported" one (insofar as any such thing as support can be talked about in this context) which fits the philosophy of Plerd nicely because you can store all the stuff in dropbox and so forth.
+A difference though from Plerd, is that instead of rendering the Plerd::Posts into a static html document, it stores it in a Database.
+Likely it will work with any database which can be managed by [DBIx::Class](https://metacpan.org/pod/DBIx::Class) (but that might require extra modules), but Sqlite is the "supported" one (insofar as any such thing as support can be talked about in this context).

+This means that you can have the sqlite3.db file hosted near the source file in a directory mounted from dropbox for example.

+## Project status

+It works, as you can see on my [personal photo blog](https://petter.re) which uses vanilla Tuvix plus an extension called [InstaPlerd](https://github.com/doddo/instaplerd) to create the pictures.

+However it is not stable yet, and still under heavy development.
+GA and initial release version is planned for Q4 2019.

 ## More extensive documentation